supercharge/mongodb-github-action/README.md

 ## Introduction
 This GitHub Action starts a MongoDB server or MongoDB replica set.
 By default, the MongoDB server is available on the default port `27017`.
 You can configure a custom port using the `mongodb-port` input.
 The examples show how to use a custom port.

 The MongoDB version must be specified using the `mongodb-version` input.
 The used version must exist in the published [`mongo` Docker hub tags](https://hub.docker.com/_/mongo?tab=tags).
-Default value is `latest`, other popular choices are `4.2`, `4.4`, `5.0` or `6.0`.
+Default value is `latest`, other popular choices are `6.0`, `7.0` or even release candidates `8.0.0-rc4`.

 This is useful when running tests against a MongoDB database.

 ## Usage
 A code example says more than a 1000 words.
-Here’s an exemplary GitHub Action using a MongoDB server in versions `4.2` and `4.4` to test a Node.js app:
+Here’s an exemplary GitHub Action using a MongoDB server in different versions to test a Node.js app:

 ```yaml
 name: Run tests